A5hleyRich/delightful-downloads/readme.txt

 * Automatically delete logs older than a specified number of days.
 * Blocks users from accessing files directly.
 * Block bots from downloading files.
-* Member only downloads with page redirect for non-logged in users.
+* Members only downloads with page redirect for non-logged in users.
 * Password protected files.
 * Open in Browser - Allow files such as PDFs and movies to open directly within the browser window and still track download statistics.
 * Various button styles included with the ability to add custom buttons.